Emotional intelligence in the workplace

 If you need help with creating a positive work environment, we have a whole blog post on that topic — check it out:

-According to the study Role of Emotional Intelligence on Employee Engagement, emotional intelligence in the workplace is related to employees’ level of enthusiasm.
+According to the 2023 study The Influence of Emotional Intelligence on Employee Engagement and Job Satisfaction, emotional intelligence in the workplace is directly related to employees’ level of enthusiasm

-Last but not least, emotional intelligence improves your communication by enabling you to stay calm under pressure and be in control of your emotions.
+Last but not least, emotional intelligence enables you to stay calm under pressure and be in control of your emotions, thus making your communication effective.

 Additionally, emotional intelligence enables you to read the situation and restrain yourself from responding impulsively.